krishna2/krishna2.github.io/if.md

 If you have any preexisting condition, then definitely stop reading on the internet and go talk to your doctor (especially the ones who are very aware of and open to IF and such).

+The general estimates go something like this.
+Without air, a human can survive just minutes.
+Without water, less than 7 days.
+Even after 24-48 hours, many body functions / organs starts shutting down.
+So yeah, just a friendly reminder, keep yourself well hydrated.
+And there is pretty much no diet regime that ever tells anyone to not take plain water!
+Also, here is another interesting theory.
+A lot of times what we think of as hunger is merely thirst or just a necessity to walk around put something in the mouth. (out of habit).
+Nothing like hot water, black coffee or black tea to quench your thirst.

+And now coming to solid food, apparently the human body can go up to 30 days without food!
+No, I didn't verify that.

-I can only tell from my point.
+I can only tell some personal experience.
 I usually end up fasting 18+ hours but set my goal as 16-8.
 (At least for my psychologically, being able to meet the goal every day and keeping the streak alive keeps me going).
 I have done 24, 36, 48 hour fasts too (but more as one shot experiments).
 The maximum
 I have done is 72 hour fasts (I have done it thrice).

+Another question that comes up is : yeah, I won't die, but won't I faint?

+Or even if I don't faint, will I be able to do my work? function efficiently?

+The answer to all that is surprisingly a resounding yes.
+More surprises awaits - please read the books.

+Yes, it is going to be hard to start or first few days given that we have had our whole life to practice the opposite.
+But the body will get used to it.

-19. But I do need my morning coffee/tea with milk / sugar and ... ?
+### 19. But I do need my morning coffee/tea with milk / sugar and ... ?

 Yeah, I used to be that way too.
 You never know your limits until you push them.
 It took a couple of months but nowadays I am fine with
 Black Coffee.

 There was a funny fb post a while back that goes: "COFFEE spelled backwards is EEFFOC and I don't give EEFFOC until I have had my morning coffee".

+Reiterating from previous answer: Yes, it is going to be hard to start or first few days given that we have had our whole life to practice the opposite.
+But the body will get used to it.

 ### 20. Is there an app for IF?